Human trafficking in Papua New Guinea: Prosecution (2009)

-Protection
+Protection (2009)

 The Government of Papua New Guinea maintained minimal efforts to protect and assist victims of trafficking during the reporting period.
 Due to severe resource and capacity constraints, it continued to rely on NGO's to identify and provide most services to potential victims.
 The government did not proactively identify trafficking victims among vulnerable populations, and did not regularly refer victims to NGO service providers.
 Potential victims who came to the attention of police could be jailed.
 Immigration inspectors at ports of entry who suspected foreigners would engage in illegal prostitution denied them entry without first determining whether they might be victims of sex trafficking.
 Officials informally referred crime victims to appropriate service providers, who reported that some of these appear to be victims of trafficking.
 The government contributed some funds to a shelter for victims of domestic violence in Port Moresby run by an NGO, which could provide shelter and legal aid to trafficking victims, although it did not knowingly do so during the year.
-The Public Solicitor’s office could provide free legal advice and representation to victims.
-Women’s shelters in Port Moresby and Lae could also house foreign and local victims.
+The Public Solicitor's office could provide free legal advice and representation to victims.
+Women's shelters in Port Moresby and Lae could also house foreign and local victims.
 The Department of Health, with NGO assistance, continued to set up support centers in hospitals throughout the country to provide trafficking victims with counseling and short-term medical care.
 Survivors of internal trafficking often received customary compensation payments from the offender and were reluctant to notify police or bring additional criminal charges against their traffickers.

-Prevention
+Prevention (2009)

 During the past year, the Papua New Guinean government made few efforts of its own to prevent trafficking during the reporting period.
 The government did, however, sustain partnerships with international organizations and NGOs to raise public awareness.
 The Constitutional Law Reform Commission (CLRC) took the lead in coordinating and communicating on trafficking issues, and established an inter-agency Anti-Trafficking Committee that included foreign government and NGO members.
 In partnership with IOM, the CLRC conducted the first National Human Trafficking and Smuggling Conference in March 2009, involving over 120 participants from both the government and NGO groups.
-Participants produced a resolution to ratify the 2000 UN TIP Protocol and harmonize the country’s laws with bilateral law enforcement cooperation agreements already forged with surrounding countries.
-The Department of Labor addressed issues of child labor trafficking in partnership with the International Labour Organization as part of the TACKLE Project, and became a partner in the Government of Australia’s efforts to prevent the labor trafficking of migrant workers from Papua New Guinea through the Pacific Seasonal Worker Pilot Scheme.
-Officials took steps to reduce the demand for commercial sex acts through public awareness campaigns against prostitution, the proliferation of pornographic material, and the country’s growing HIV/AIDS epidemic.
+Participants produced a resolution to ratify the 2000 UN TIP Protocol and harmonize the country's laws with bilateral law enforcement cooperation agreements already forged with surrounding countries.
+The Department of Labor addressed issues of child labor trafficking in partnership with the International Labour Organization as part of the TACKLE Project, and became a partner in the Government of Australia's efforts to prevent the labor trafficking of migrant workers from Papua New Guinea through the Pacific Seasonal Worker Pilot Scheme.
+Officials took steps to reduce the demand for commercial sex acts through public awareness campaigns against prostitution, the proliferation of pornographic material, and the country's growing HIV/AIDS epidemic.
 Papua New Guinea is not a party to the 2000 UN TIP Protocol.